Answers to some common questions

 How do I know if a coconut or coconut-containing product has been picked by monkeys, not humans?

-It was bought to our attention in early 2016 that monkeys may be being used to harvest coconuts in South East Asian countries.
+It was brought to our attention in early 2016 that monkeys may be being used to harvest coconuts in South East Asian countries.
 Since then we have been conducting research and contacting suppliers.
 The majority of coconut suppliers we have spoken to confirm that humans with long sticks or machinery are used in the harvesting process in these regions.
 Rarely do they know of any cases that animals are used.

 How can I train to be an expert in plant-based nutrition?